Graduate study at UMass

 - Application to the University of Massachusetts is submitted on-line at http://www.umass.edu/gradschool/

-- You can obtain additional information by completing the form to the right or by writing to our Department:
+- You can obtain additional information by emailing the Graduate Secretary (see below):

 Department of Psychology

 Tobin Hall, Box 37710

 - The general departmental deadline for applications is January 2.

 - Applications to Clinical Psychology must be received by December 1